 What problem are they trying to solve?

 Current political systems are undeniably short-term.
 Future generations have no political representation, yet their wellbeing is dependent on the actions that we take today.
 The future is not guaranteed – a global catastrophe such as a civilization-ending plague could destroy not only the current generation but, as a consequence, every generation that would have come afterward.
-If our generation causes or fails to prevent such a disaster, we will be robbing trillions of future people of happy lives.
-The APPG works to ensure that the United Kingdom parliament and government takes the welfare of future generations into account when making policy.
+The APPG works to ensure that the United Kingdom government takes the welfare of future generations into account when making policy.

 What do they do?

 The APPG provides support to UK parliamentarians in combating short-termism, thinking about the long-term future, and combating existential risk by conducting speaker events and roundtable discussions, producing research and briefings, and building networks among like-minded policymakers.
 They assemble research in order to inform Parliamentarians on catastrophic risks and the policy options available for avoiding them.

 Track record of success

 APPG has demonstrated a concrete preliminary impact on UK policy-making:

 - The APPG has grown its membership to more than 100 MPs and Peers, one of the largest All-Party Parliamentary Groups in the UK Parliament.

 - The APPG supported Lord Martin Rees to successfully call for a 1-year Special Inquiry Select Committee on Risk Assessment and Risk Planning in the House of Lords.